open-runtimes/open-runtimes/docs/add-runtime.md

 If all tests pass then congratulations!
 You can now go ahead and file a PR against the `php-runtimes` repo making sure to target the `refactor` branch, make sure you're ready to respond to any feedback which can arise during our code review.

 ## 5. Raise a pull request
 First of all, commit the changes with the message `Added XXX Runtime` and push it.
-This will publish a new branch to your forked version of OpenRuntimes.
+This will publish a new branch to your forked version of Open Runtimes.
 If you visit it at `github.com/YOUR_USERNAME/php-runtimes`, you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.

 ## ![face_with_head_bandage](https://github.githubassets.com/images/icons/emoji/unicode/1f915.png) Stuck ?